Diffusions with rank-based characteristics and values in the nonnegative quadrant: Introduction

-On a suitable filtered probability space, we shall construct fairly explicitly a process $\, \mathcal{X} (\cdot)= ( X_1 (\cdot),$ $ X_2 (\cdot))' \,$ with continuous paths and values in the quadrant $\, [0, \infty)^2$, along with a planar Brownian motion $ (B_1 (\cdot), B_2 (\cdot)) $, so that the equations (\ref{1.3}), (\ref{1.4}) and the following properties are satisfied $\, \p-$a.e., the last one for $\, (i, j) \in \{ (1,2), (2,1) \}\,$:
+On a suitable filtered probability space, we shall construct fairly explicitly a process $ \mathcal{X} (\cdot)= ( X_1 (\cdot),$ $ X_2 (\cdot))' $ with continuous paths and values in the quadrant $ [0, \infty)^2$, along with a planar Brownian motion $ (B_1 (\cdot), B_2 (\cdot)) $, so that the equations (\ref{1.3}), (\ref{1.4}) and the following properties are satisfied $ \mathbb{P}$-a.e., the last one for $ (i, j) \in\{ (1,2), (2,1) \} $:

-In a terminology first introduced apparently by \cite{MR0346907}, the second condition in (\ref{1.6}) mandates that the faces of the quadrant are ``non-sticky" for the planar diffusion $\, \mathcal{X} (\cdot)= (X_1 (\cdot), X_2 (\cdot))'\,$; whereas the first condition in (\ref{1.6}) can be interpreted as saying that the diagonal of the quadrant is also ``non-sticky'' for this diffusion.
+In a terminology first introduced apparently by Manabe and Shiga \cite{MR0346907}, the second condition in (\ref{1.6}) mandates that the faces of the quadrant are ``nonsticky" for the planar diffusion $ \mathcal{X} (\cdot)= (X_1 (\cdot), X_2 (\cdot))' $; whereas the first condition in (\ref{1.6}) can be interpreted as saying that the diagonal of the quadrant is also ``nonsticky'' for this diffusion.

-The conditions of (\ref{1.7}) can be interpreted, in the spirit of \cite{MR921820}, as saying that the ``boundary processes'' do not charge the set of times when the diffusion is at the intersection of two faces.
-We show in Proposition \ref{Prop0} that the properties of (\ref{1.7}) are satisfied automatically, as long as the process $\, \mathcal{X} (\cdot)\,$ stays away from the corner of the quadrant.
+The conditions of (\ref{1.7}) can be interpreted, in the spirit of Reiman and Williams \cite{MR921820}, as saying that the ``boundary processes'' do not charge the set of times when the diffusion is at the intersection of two faces.
+We show in Proposition \ref{Prop0} that the properties of (\ref{1.7}) are satisfied automatically, as long as the process $ \mathcal{X} (\cdot) $ stays away from the corner of the quadrant.